blueburrito24/obsidiannotes/Custom figure ideas.md

 Marvel Legends GAMERVERSE Venom upgrade:
 [M2 2.5x4mm screws](https://www.amazon.co.uk/Phillips-Machine-Screws-DIN-7985/dp/B0FBMCVY5F?crid=EX1HU8429LMM&dib=eyJ2IjoiMSJ9.QbDIN6p-9vKBZk0Kl4rR6CiPuP1n1Lqk-k4zaa9TBN2Wt4SPgsf__6HCDx99mrv533oTOvjin2BIiauBSp0keld2IqLM7GQS5fSxZ40JjAsHItoMxnnjcNpNdOovDRb633eTLST-tU_P-avymzJmhv61AYf9WDQ6nWY_AJbn5SWSY4a0exzONbWXF0kmpHMAHVqSdZN6n9d9sFkhJGpum3gupCN1Wx-fyX6AY8ge78pqXwDUvLwRyR5bva1J0gBVUaJ1NmHYXGeV0yF3MFuZXIlj8A_QVx6l4HjkvXwz8a0.rFqA8aALxhiUOa8u9S0eHVslK9c3xreHD6bkumetZMg&dib_tag=se&keywords=screw+2.5+x+4mm&qid=1760648538&sprefix=screw+2.5+x+4mm%2Caps%2C111&sr=8-6) (acquired)
 - ==Do the [[ML Ab-Crunch mod]] on this figure.==
-- ==I want to increase the forward-shoulder range,== so I'm going to attempt to adapt this mod. https://www.youtube.com/watch?v=GoviqGwjY5s
+- ==I want to increase the forward-shoulder range,== so I'm going to attempt to adapt the butterfly mod.
 - If the inner structure of the shoulders is similar to the Vulcan body I will ==carve out the front gap of the shoulders for more forward-range, alongside the actual inner-tract of the shoulder joints.==
 - I'm also gonna ==repaint these Marvel Select heads + the Marvel Select's "backpack" accessory with all its tendrils + dremel out the joints on the Select hands and mod it with some odd joints from AliExpress.==
 - I'm also gonna ==paint out the legs of the spider-symbol and round out the body, then add new legs based on the 12in design.==